Schwarz lemma: Schwarz–Pick theorem

-is the distance of the points $z_1$, $z_2$ in the Poincaré metric, i.e. the metric in the Poincaré disc model for hyperbolic geometry in dimension two.
+is the distance of the points $z_1$, $z_2$ in the Poincaré metric, i.e. the metric in the Poincaré disk model for hyperbolic geometry in dimension two.
 The Schwarz–Pick theorem then essentially states that a holomorphic map of the unit disk into itself decreases the distance of points in the Poincaré metric.
 If equality holds throughout in one of the two inequalities above (which is equivalent to saying that the holomorphic map preserves the distance in the Poincaré metric), then $f$ must be an analytic automorphism of the unit disc, given by a Möbius transformation mapping the unit disc to itself.

 An analogous statement on the upper half-plane $\mathbf{H}$ can be made as follows: